Indonesian (Bahasa) to Portuguese translation | AI video translator

 Why Indonesian (Bahasa) to Portuguese video translation improves performance

-Portuguese’s digital audience watches video every day across YouTube, Facebook, and mobile platforms.
-Without subtitles or localised audio, viewers are more likely to leave.
+Portugal’s digital audience watches video every day across YouTube, Facebook, and mobile platforms.
+Without subtitles or localized audio, viewers are more likely to leave.

 Accessibility for sound-off environments